-Today marks the start of my fourth year in this bureaucracy-crazed, rule-abiding, frankly-opinionated country.
-I’ve learned so much in my three years here—and, if the expat stats don’t lie, this year should kick off a phase of feeling more at home.
+Today marks the start of my fourth year living in Germany: this bureaucracy-crazed, rule-abiding, frankly-opinionated country.
+I learned so much in my three years here—and, if the expat stats don’t lie, this year should kick off a phase of feeling more at home.
 I’ve collected the info I’m supposed to need, my language skills are strong(ish), my sense of orientation has strengthened…. and best of all, my settlement permit is processing, giving a real sense of stability to this volatile expat life.
 In honor of that three-year learning curve, and to help people who want to move to Germany get ahead, here are five of the things I wish I’d known before I moved to Germany.

 Five Things to Know About Living in Germany

 Any time you move in Germany—whether it’s the first time you’re setting up after your move, or you’re upgrading your apartment—you need to register.
 This basically alerts the local authorities (“Bürgeramt”) that you’ve set up residence in a new place.
 You can find which office corresponds to your address by searching here.
 It doesn’t matter if you’re a student or on a temporary contract.
 If you live in Germany for longer than three months, you have to do it.
 It’s not too tricky…often the most complicated thing is simply getting an appointment at your local Bürgeramt to take care of the necessary paperwork.
 Once you’ve registered, you’ll get something called a Meldebestätigung, which you will need to present to do lots of other things, like getting a bank account and a tax ID.